 We have just launched the multi-language book review corner of our EAA website.
-This is aimed at offering and exchanging information regarding academic books from / of East Asia.
-We are organizing this corner by writing reviews in the language which is different from the book is written.
-Please enjoy the number of articles that will increase from now on.
+This is aimed at offering and exchanging information regarding academic books from and about East Asia.
+Reviews will be written in languages which are different from the book is written.
+The number of articles will increase from now on.

 1st Book Talk report (Japanese) https://www.eaa.c.u-tokyo.ac.jp/blog/2020-3858/